mathrs/mathrs/README.md

 ## License

-mathrs is provided under the Aoache 2.0 license.
+mathrs is provided under the Apache 2.0 license.
 See [LICENSE](LICENSE).
 These files may not be copied, modified, or distributed except according to those terms.